Paul Jones (bishop): Early life and education

 Jones was born in Wilkes-Barre, Pennsylvania, to Sarah Eastman Coffin Jones and Henry Lawrence Jones, rector of St. Stephen's parish.
 Paul Jones attended the local grammar school, then Yale University.
 During summers he worked near home, once as a strikebreaker, and once learning accounting in a mine company's front office.

 After graduating in 1902, Jones traveled to Cambridge, Massachusetts and attended the Episcopal Divinity School.
 He learned about social action theology, including works of Frederick D. Maurice.
 Before Jones graduated in 1906, Utah's rugged Missionary Bishop Franklin Spencer Spalding (like himself a clergyman's son) addressed the students.
 This prompted Jones to volunteer to serve in that diocese.

 After receiving a pay raise, Jones married Mary Balch in Coronado, California in June 1913.
-They had a daughter and son, Barbara Spalding Jones (b.1915) and David Balch Jones (b.
+They had a daughter and son, Barbara Spalding Jones (b.
+1915) and David Balch Jones (b.
 1923), both of whom survived him.
 He would later receive honorary degrees from Wilberforce University (L.L.D in 1934), and Meadville Theological School (D.D. in 1937).

 Ministry

 Jones accepted a position at the mission church of St. John in Logan, Utah and also ministered to students at the nearby Utah Agricultural College.
 He also cleared a farm in the mountains (that was later donated to St. John's Church), as well as traveled to remote parishes in the large missionary district.
 Bishop Ethelbert Talbot of the Episcopal Diocese of Central Pennsylvania had ordained him a deacon after his graduation, and by year's end, Bishop Spalding had ordained him a priest.
 His rank increased from associate of the St. John's mission to priest-in-charge in 1911.
 Jones also served as secretary of the diocesan convocations from 1907 until 1914.
 Like Bishop Spalding, Jones was a social activist and pacifist, especially after witnessing ill-treatment of miners and railroad workers, as well as discrimination against German immigrants in Salt Lake City.

-When Bishop Spalding died unexpectedly after being hit by a car, the diocese chose Jones (whom Bishop Spalding had ordained as archdeacon in 1913) as his successor.
+When Bishop Spalding died unexpectedly after being hit by a car, the diocese chose Jones (whom Bishop Spalding had appointed as archdeacon in 1913) as his successor.
 On December 16, 1914, Presiding Bishop Daniel S. Tuttle (himself a former Missionary Bishop of Utah who had become bishop of the Episcopal Diocese of Missouri) led the consecration service, joined by California bishops William Ford Nichols, William Hall Moreland and Joseph Horsfall Johnson as well as mostly current or former western missionary bishops Talbot, James Bowen Funsten, Robert L. Paddock, Nathaniel S. Thomas, Benjamin Brewster and Louis Childs Sanford.
 Bishop Jones' ministry continued to take him to many reservations of Native Americans, as well as among miner and railroad workers.
 He traveled many miles around the diocese visiting parishes by railroad, stagecoach, motorcar, horse and foot.